Government Pension Fund of Norway: Management and size

 The domestic fund, the Government Pension Fund Norway, is managed by Folketrygdfondet.
 The global investment fund is managed by Norges Bank Investment Management (NBIM), part of the Norwegian Central Bank on the behalf of the Ministry of Finance.

 As of June 2011, it was the largest pension fund in the world, but it is not a pension fund in the conventional sense, as it derives its financial backing from oil profits, not pension contributions.
 In September 2017, the fund exceeded US$1 trillion in value for the first time, a thirteen-fold increase since 2002.
 With a population of 5.2 million people, the fund was worth $192,307 per Norwegian citizen.
 Of the assets, 65% were equities (accounting for 1.3% of global equity markets), and the rest were property and fixed-income investments.
 Norway can withdraw up to 3% of the fund's value each year.
 The first withdrawal in its history was made in 2016.
 In a parliamentary white paper in April 2011, the Norwegian Ministry of Finance forecast that the fund would reach $1 trillion by the end of 2019.
 According to the forecast, a worst-case scenario for the fund value in 2030 was forecast at $455 billion, and a best case scenario at $3.3 trillion.
 With 2.33 percent of European stocks, it is the largest stock owner in Europe.

 In 1998, the fund was allowed to invest up to 40 percent of its portfolio in the international stock market.
 In June 2009, the ministry decided to raise the stock portion to 60 percent.
 In May 2014, the Central Bank governor proposed raising the rate to 70 percent.
 The Norwegian government planned that up to 5 percent of the fund should be invested in real estate, beginning in 2010.
 A specific policy for the real estate investments was suggested in a report the Swiss Partners Group wrote for the Norwegian Ministry of Finance.

 Norway's sovereign wealth fund is taking steps to become more active in company governance.
 In the second quarter of 2013, the sovereign fund voted in 6,078 general meetings as well as 239 shareholder proposals on environmental and social issues.
 Norway's Government Pension Fund Global (GPFG) has the potential to influence the corporate governance market in Europe, and possibly China as well, greatly.
 It has also started to become active in pushing for lower executive pay.

 In 2019, the Government Pension Fund received a perfect score of 100 in the Sovereign Wealth Fund Transparency and Accountability Scoreboard published by the Peterson Institute for International Economics, ranking it first among 64 sovereign wealth funds worldwide.

+Largest investments

+The fund's largest holdings in the global stock and bond markets in the second quarter of 2026 were: